 Friday Cloudy.
 High (80%) chance of showers.
 The chance of a thunderstorm.
 Possible hail in the evening.
 Winds W/NW 25 to 35 km/h tending W/SW 30 to 40 km/h during the afternoon and evening.
 Possible rainfall: 6 to 20 mm Chance of any rain: 90%.

-Friday Partly cloudy.
-Winds S 15 to 20 km/h tending SE 15 to 25 km/h during the morning then becoming light during the evening.
-Possible rainfall: 0 mm Chance of any rain: 10%.

 Saturday Partly cloudy.
+Slight (30%) chance of a shower in the morning.
+Winds SW 25 to 35 km/h tending S 15 to 25 km/h during the morning then becoming light during the day.
+Possible rainfall: 0 to 0.
+4 mm Chance of any rain: 30%.

-Light winds becoming NE 15 to 20 km/h during the morning.
+Sunday Cloudy.
+Light winds becoming N 15 to 20 km/h during the day.
 Possible rainfall: 0 mm Chance of any rain: 5%.

 Adelaide Weather Forecasts

 ||10||18||80%||1-5mm||Nil||ENE 15||73||ESE 17||59|

 Rain has fallen across a large part of South Australia during Wednesday and there is more to come, mainly on Friday, coinciding with cold winds.